PipeOpsHQ/pipeops-k8-agent/docs/getting-started/faq.md

 ## Monitoring Stack

-### Q: Why do I keep seeing "✓ Discovered Prometheus service" every 30 seconds?
+### Q: Why do I keep seeing "Discovered Prometheus service" every 30 seconds?

-This is **normal and expected**.
+This is **normal and expected** when the monitoring stack is enabled.
 The agent:

 1. Sends a heartbeat to the control plane every 30 seconds
 2. Each heartbeat includes monitoring information (Prometheus URL, credentials, etc.)